idameitil/sdpl-utilizing-gts/README.md

 This will create the file `data/wzy/ssn-clusterings/all-vs-all-blast/[timestamp]/network`.

 ### Get clusters
+Fragment sequences are manually added to the file `data/wzy/blast/ssn-clusterings/banned`.
+These will not be included in the clusters.

 To get the clusters in the SSN run: `src/ssn-clustering/get-clusters.py [timestamp]`.

 This will create the folder `data/wzy/ssn-clusterings/clustering/[timestamp]` which contains a folder `clusters` with fasta files for all the clusters, a `metadata.txt`, `info.txt`, `clusters.tsv`, `included.txt` and `network`.